 Many of the biggest and most exciting projects in the crypto space are built on Ethereum.
 The platform’s ERC-20 standard is the architecture that powers more than 20 of the coins on CoinJar – including all the major DeFi projects – while NFTs (non-fungible tokens) came into being thanks to ERC-721.

-While it’s still rare to find retailers that accept Ethereum as payment, with CoinJar Card you can use the Ethereum in your CoinJar account (or any of the other 50+ cryptos we offer) to make purchases anywhere that Mastercard is accepted.
+With CoinJar Card you can use the Ethereum in your CoinJar account (or any of the other 50+ cryptos we offer) to make purchases everywhere that Mastercard is accepted.

 Yes – with CoinJar Instant Buy you can buy ETH using any UK-issued Visa or Mastercard.
 We also offer support for Apple Pay and Google Pay.